MastrMatt/SocketProgram/README.md

-# SocketProgram
+# Finish Read me

--A client is used to :
+-A client is used to:

 -A server is used to: